 Themes that come up repeatedly with clients.
 Often I notice re-occurring themes in my clinical work with clients.
 The things I tend to repeat over and over again to different clients provide a wealth of material for my blog.
 It could be a breathing technique I often teach my clients or it could be noticing that several clients are feeling more depressed as we move into Fall.
 Or it could be that my clients don’t seem to understand what mindfulness means.
 It’s highly likely that there are even more people out in the world wanting this same information.
 These posts can also be great resources for your current clients.

 Things happening in my own life.
 For example, when my son was in the hospital I wrote a post about coping with uncertainty.
 I didn’t go into all the details of my son’s illness, but I referenced it as an example of how life doesn’t go as planned.

 The comments on my blog or Facebook page.
 I wrote a post that outlined step by step how to set boundaries.
 A reader commented on that post about how she really needed help figuring out how to deal with people who repeatedly violated her boundaries.
 So, that inspired me to write a post on that topic the following week.

 Popular posts I’ve written in the past.
 Look at the statistics on your blog and see what the most popular posts are.
 Choose a different angle on the same topic.
 If you wrote a popular post called What are Panic Attacks, you might try a post called What is Generalized Anxiety Disorder or one called 5 Ways to Calm a Panic Attack.
 The more posts you write, the easier it becomes to see what is really speaking to your readers.

 I keep a running list of ideas with just a sentence or two to jog my memory about the idea or where I got it.

-My online class Get Noticed!
-Writing and Blogging for Therapists is a great way to step up your blogging game!
+My online class Blog Like a Pro: Blog Your Way to a Successful Private Practice is a great way to step up your blogging game!
 I’d love for you to get on the interest list and I’ll send you details on the upcoming classes.